Skip to Content

 What Type of Battery Charger Can I Use In an RV?

-Both built-in and portable battery chargers can be used on RV batteries, though they really have different purposes.
+Both built-in and portable battery chargers can be used on RV batteries, although they serve different purposes:

-An RV battery charger will often be incorporated into the RV’s “Power Center” module, complete with 120V circuit breakers, 12V fuses, and the battery charger itself.
+An RV battery charger will often be incorporated into the RV’s “Power Center” module, complete with all the necessary 120V circuit breakers, 12V fuses, and the battery charger itself.

-A converter supplies amperage at a fixed voltage (typically 13.6 volts), but that can drop if amperage/power demand is more than the converter can supply.
-A converter can provide a slower charge rate than a charger, but if left connected for too long, it could overcharge the batteries.
+• a CONVERTER supplies amperage at a fixed voltage (typically 13.6 volts), but that voltage can drop/sag if the amperage/power demand is more than the converter can supply.
+A converter CAN provide a slower charge rate than a charger, but if left connected for too long, it could result in overcharging the batteries.

-As noted in the section above, a battery charger can provide amperage at varying voltages, based on the battery’s state of charge.
+• As noted in the section above, a CHARGER can provide amperage at varying voltages, based on the battery’s state of charge.
 WFCO, Progressive Dynamics, and PowerMax are reputable names in battery chargers and converter/chargers.

 Progressive International Dynamics PD9260CV Inteli-Power 9200 Series Converter/Charger with Charge Wizard - 60 Amp